7 Signs Your House Needs Rewiring

 7- Age

-Rewiring a property can be a big job depending on how the old the property is, how many rooms there are and if there will be any additional repair work.
-There are many different factors to take in which is why we first survey the situation at hand to get an idea of the job and provide a quote for the work that needs to be completed.
+Rewiring a property can be a big job depending on how old the property is, how many rooms there are and if there will be any additional repair work required.
+There are many different factors to take into account which is why an initial survey is required to assess the situation at hand and get an idea of the full scope of the job.

-At TJC Electrical, we have a team of fully qualified electricians at hand for any rewiring job.
-It’s important that a competent and experienced electrician take over any rewiring jobs to a high standard, covering all necessary building regulations.
-We take safety extremely serious and any work carried out by us will mean the correct requirements.
+At TJC Fire & Electrical, we have a team of fully qualified electricians at hand for any rewiring job.
+It’s important that a competent and experienced electrician carries out any rewiring jobs to a high standard, covering all necessary building and wiring regulations.
+We take safety extremely serious and any work carried out by us will meet the correct requirements.

 Our first step will be to run an inspection of your property.
-This includes testing your systems to determine where you need a partial rewire or you need a complete rewire.
+This includes testing your current systems to determine whether you need a partial rewire or you need a complete house rewire.
 You can book a survey online.
 We work around you so our electricians don’t disturb you at home while we check your electric systems.

 Removing your old wiring and upgrading